 The assessment matrix is used to understand the social protection situation of the country.
 This situation is usually linked with the country's sense of social justice, culture, and history.
 The social protection situation can be described by reviewing existing laws and regulations and by gathering information on the effective implementation of social protection schemes.
 By comparing the social protection situation with the social protection floor's objectives, a number of policy gaps and implementation issues may be identified and discussed among stakeholders.
-Finally, recommendations shall be formulated to close the gaps, overcome implementation issues, and achieve a nationally defined social protection floor.
+Recommendations shall be formulated to close the gaps, overcome implementation issues, and achieve a nationally defined social protection floor.
+Finally, the methodology of building the ABND matrix needs to be adapted to a country's context as there is no "one size fits all" approach.